 - 1. Video Surveillance on Buses - 1.1 Division buses may be equipped for video surveillance system. - 1.2 Placement of a video surveillance system on buses may be on a random basis at the discretion of the Division. - 2.
 Notice to Students and Parents - 2.1 Parents and students of the Division will be advised that bus passengers may be video-taped.
 Each school year, every school shall provide this advice to parents in its first newsletter. - 2.2 Division buses will have clearly displayed a notice advising that the bus is equipped for the operation of a video surveillance system. - 3.
-Access to Video Surveillance - 3.1 The following persons shall have the authority to view video surveillance and audio recordings: - 3.1.1 Manager of Transportation, Assistant Manager of Transportation and CFO; - 3.1.2 Principals/vice-principals; - 3.1.3 Superintendent of Schools; and - 3.1.4 Director. - 4.
+Access to Video Surveillance Equipment - 3.1 The following persons shall have access to the video surveillance equipment: - 3.1.1 Manager of Transportation and CFO; - 3.1.2 Principals/vice-principals; - 3.1.3 Director - 4.
 Storage of Recordings - 4.1 Only those persons identified in section 3.1 shall have access to the stored recordings. - 4.2 Recordings shall not be edited or selectively erased.
 Recordings are to be kept intact until erased in their entirety or destroyed. - 5.
 Viewing of Recordings - 5.1 All recordings are the property of the Division and will not be made available for public viewing.
 Those eligible to view recordings shall include: staff of the Division, parents/guardians of the students involved or the students themselves.
 Among Division staff, only those employees with a direct involvement with the recorded contents of the specific videotape shall be permitted to view it. - 5.2 Any parent or legal guardian is entitled to view a recording that includes his/her child/children.
 Requests to view recording must be made in accordance with section 6 of the Local Authority Freedom of Information and Protection of Privacy Act (LAFOIPP).
-Viewing may be refused or limited where viewing would be an unreasonable invasion of a third party's personal privacy, would give rise to a concern for a third party's safety, or on any other ground recognized in the LAFOIPP Act.
+Viewing may be refused or limited where viewing would be an unreasonable invasion of a third party's personal privacy, would give rise to a concern for a third party's safety, or on any other ground recognized in the LAFOIPP Act. - 5.3 Viewing of recordings shall take place at the Division Office or at the school attended by the student for whom the viewing has been requested.

-- 5.3 Viewing of recordings shall take place at the Division Office or at the school attended by the student for whom the viewing has been requested. - 6.
-Retention of Recordings - 6.1 Recordings will be overwritten within approximately sixty (60) days unless they are retained at the request of a Division staff member identified in section 5.1, or parent/student for documentation related to a specific incident, or as per section 6.3. - 6.2 Recordings retained under section 6.1 shall be erased as soon as the incident in question has been resolved. - 6.3 Where an incident raises a prospect of a legal claim against the Division, a copy of the recording shall be retained at the Division Office.
+- 6. Retention of Recordings - 6.1 Recordings will be overwritten within thirty (30) days unless they are retained at the request of a Division staff member identified in section 5.1, or parent/student for documentation related to a specific incident, or as per section 6.3. - 6.2 Recordings retained under section 6.1 shall be erased as soon as the incident in question has been resolved. - 6.3 Where an incident raises a prospect of a legal claim against the Division, a copy of the recording shall be retained at the Division Office. - 7.
+Improper Use - 7.1 Video surveillance on buses is to be restricted to the uses indicated in this administrative procedure. - 7.2 The Division will not tolerate improper use of video surveillance and will take appropriate disciplinary or legal action in any case of wrongful use.

-7. Proper Use

-- 7.1 Video surveillance on buses is to be restricted to the uses indicated in this administrative procedure. - 7.2 The Division will not tolerate improper use of video surveillance and will take appropriate disciplinary or legal action in any case of wrongful use.